Kubernetes

 - A Kubernetes cluster.

-Step 1: Creating an Casdoor App and User Account for Authentication
+Step 1: Creating a Casdoor App and User Account for Authentication

-Go to your Casdoor and add your new application Kubernetes.
+Go to your Casdoor application and add a new application called Kubernetes.

 Please remember the Name